Superintendent Resigns After Controversial Comments On Jersey Shore Teen's Suicide

-The district announced Dr. Triantafillos Parlapanides's resignation on its website, hours after a funeral was held for Adriana Kuch — who died by suicide on Feb.
-3, days after a video of her being beaten in the halls of Central Regional High School went viral.
+Officials at Central Regional High School announced Dr. Triantafillos Parlapanides's resignation on its website, hours after a funeral was held for Adriana Kuch — who died by suicide on Feb.
+3, days after a video of her being beaten in the halls of the school went viral.

 Parlapanides's resignation comes after the Daily Mail leaked an email he sent saying the teen's behavior was a result of her father's affair that began in middle school and possible drug use.